Falk Richter

-Falk Richter (born 23 October 1969) is a German author, theater director, and playwright.
+Falk Richter (born 23 October 1969) is a German educator, playwright and theater director.

 Early life and education

 Falk Richter was born on 23 October 1969 in Hamburg.
 His father was a merchant.

 He studied linguistics, philosophy and theatre directing at the University of Hamburg, graduating with a production of Silikon at the Kampnagel theatre in 1996.

 Career

-Falk Richter is the author of theater and audio plays, translator and theatre director who has worked for numerous theatres, including Deutsche Schauspielhaus, National Theatre Oslo, the Hamburg State Opera, the Wiener Staatsoper, and the Bayerische Staatsoper.
-He was resident director at Schauspielhaus Zürich from 2000 to 2004, at the Berliner Schaubühne from 2006 to 2010 and at the Düsseldorfer Schauspielhaus from 2011 to 2012.
-Since 2015, he has been Artiste associé at the Théâtre national de Strasbourg and since 2017 he has been working as resident director at the Deutschen Schauspielhaus in Hamburg.
+Richter is the author of theater and audio plays, translator and theatre director who has worked for numerous theatres, including Deutsches Schauspielhaus and the Hamburg State Opera, both in Hamburg; the National Theatre in Oslo, Norway; the Vienna State Opera in Vienna, Austria; and the Bavarian State Opera in Munich.

+He was resident director at the Schauspielhaus Zürich in Zurich, Switzerland, from 2000 to 2004; at the Schaubühne in Berlin from 2006 to 2010; and at the Düsseldorfer Schauspielhaus in Düsseldorf from 2011 to 2012.

+Since 2015, he has been Artiste associé at the National Theatre of Strasbourg in Strasbourg, France; and since 2017, he has been working as resident director at the Deutsches Schauspielhaus in Hamburg.

-Richter was elected director of the year by theater critics in a survey of the monthly Theater heute in August 2018.
-His production of Elfriede Jelinek's play Am Königsweg in Hamburg was voted production of the year 2018.
-In February 2019, he received a Special Teddy Award at the Berlinale.
+Richter was elected "director of the year" by theater critics in a survey of the monthly Theater heute in August 2018.
+His production of Elfriede Jelinek's play Am Königsweg in Hamburg was voted "production of the year 2018".
+In February 2019, he received a Special Teddy Award at the Berlin International Film Festival.